asheeq/redistosql/README.md

 # redistosql
-simple program to move data from redis to mysql
+A project to move data from rest api to redis server then to MySQL database developed by node.js and Java.